viniciussoaresti/whativelearned/git.md

 ## Squashing commits:

-Start the process with the rebase command, and specify how many commits will be squashed with the ~ parameter:
+Start the process with the rebase command, and specify how many commits will be squashed with the ~ parameter (example with ~3, the past 3 commits after the head commit will be squashed):

 ```shell
 git rebase -i HEAD~3